eflumerf/styleguide/dune-daq-cppguide.md

 they be able to handle the new exception?
 If not, can they at least release resources correctly?

-If you've designed a type, strive to make its move and copy functions noexcept.
-This is because compilers can perform optimizations when it comes to STL functionality if noexcept is specified.

-Otherwise, use noexcept judiciously.
-Keep in mind you can't take it back later, and that it's very hard to make this guarantee if you're writing generic code.
-For this reason, intelligently choose your conditionals inside of noexcept()

 Never throw exceptions out of a destructor

 Only use catch(...) directly inside of main(), and then only to clean up